SURIYAPRASAAD04/Digital-Nurture-4.0-JavaFSE-Suriya_Prasaad_S-6432243/README.md

 ## Completion Criteria

-✔ All assignments are mapped from the official **DN 4.0 Mandatory Hands-on Excel Sheet**
-✔ Exercises are structured and documented clearly for ease of understanding and review
+All assignments are mapped from the official **DN 4.0 Mandatory Hands-on Excel Sheet**.
+Exercises are structured and documented clearly for ease of understanding and review

 ---